Mind the Web: The Security of Web Use Agents: Discussion

 \subsection{Traditional Browser Security}

-Existing security measures are mostly intended to safeguard the user and the browser from harmful code or content that is executed directly by the browser (e.g., JavaScript embedded in webpages).
-However, attacks that use web-use agents frequently bypass these barriers, as the agent is considered as a trusted entity executing interpreted instructions rather than directly running prohibited code within the browser environment.
-A detailed explanation about how different key browser security mechanisms fail to protect against our attack can be found in Table~\ref{tab:browser_sec} in the Appendix.
+Existing browser security mechanisms are designed to protect against malicious code executed directly by the browser, such as JavaScript embedded in webpages.
+However, our attack bypasses these protections because web-use agents operate as trusted entities that interpret web content and execute actions based on that interpretation, rather than running untrusted code within the browser environment.
+Table~\ref{tab:browser_sec} in the Appendix details how key browser security mechanisms fail to protect against our attack.